bbauska/meta-html-css-in-depth/readme.md

 How do you, as a developer, add videos and audio to a webpage?

 Luckily, it&apos;s quite straightforward, thanks to HTML and modern web browsers.
 HTML video and audio tags are used for embedding media on a webpage and both tags support different file types that can be played in the web browser.

-For videos, the following file types are supported by most web browsers, MP4, WebM, and OGG.
+For <b>videos</b>, the following file types are supported by most web browsers, MP4, WebM, and OGG.

-For audio, the following file types are supported by most web browsers, MP3, WAV, and OGG.
+For <b>audio</b>, the following file types are supported by most web browsers, MP3, WAV, and OGG.

 Let&apos;s examine how to use the video tag.
 You start with a video tag itself.
 Then you add a source element.
 Note that the source element has no closing tag.
 In the source element, you add two attributes, src, also known as source, and type.
 In the src attribute, you add the address of the video file.

 In this case, it&apos;s linked to a file named dance.mp4.
 In the type attribute, you add the value video forward/mp4 since the file is an MP4 file.
 Remember I mentioned that the file types are supported by most web browsers.

 In case the file type is not supported, the video tag allows for multiple sources to be specified.
 The web browser will check through the sources and use the first one that it supports.

 If you prefer the web browser to use one format over another, then make sure to specify them in the preferred order.
 There are also attributes available for the video tag itself, which allow you to customize the video player.
 For example, you can specify the width and height of the player using the width and height attributes.

 If you want to enable player controls such as a pause and volume button, you can add the controls attribute.
 There are other attributes available to customize the video player too.

 You&apos;ll learn more about these in a later module.
 Now let&apos;s examine how the audio tag works.
 Similar to the video tag, you start with the opening and closing audio tags.
 Just like the video tag, you specify the source element with its src and type attributes.

 If the web browser doesn&apos;t support the file type, it can fall back on a different type.
 It&apos;s important to note that if you&apos;re using an MP3 file, that the type is specified as audio forward/mpeg.
 This is because MP3 is short for MPEG-1 Audio Layer 3.
 Like the video player, you can also customize the audio player.

 By using the controls attribute, you can enable player control such as the pause and volume buttons.